basarat/demo-generics/script.md

 # Sorting arrays in TypeScript
 > In this lesson we cover all the details of how to sort a list of items using TypeScript.
+We also present a few tricks to make your sort logic more readable and maintainable using TypeScript.

 Each array in JavaScript has a sort method which is designed to sort the array.